w3c/mathml-docs/gap-analysis/index.md

 A number of issues surrounding the use of aria-labelledby are explored in this [prototype](https://hackmd.io/@dginev/SkBHsZTiO).
 Additionally, the prototype explores the use of aria-describedby to add additional information such as a variable being a natural number, something you would not want to hear in a full reading of an expression.

 ### CSS
 Many of the ideas listed in this document deal with ways to expressing relationships in the tree and providing annotations in order to provide rules about the intended semantics of markup.
 While this problem is distinct from visual styling, it is difficult to not see relationships with the architecture CSS, or things defined by it.
-CSS Selectors, for example, provide the platform standard for "selecting" and associating elements in the DOM tree, even outside of stylesheets.
-It is not difficult to imagine exploring a very "CSS-like" language which could meet general needs by providing sheets of rules and properties re-using the architecture of CSS to supply supporting annotation expressions.
+CSS Selectors, for example, are the platform standard for "selecting" and associating elements in the DOM tree, even outside of stylesheets.
+It is not difficult to imagine exploring a "CSS-like" language which could meet general needs by providing sheets of rules and properties re-using the architecture of CSS to supply supporting annotation expressions.

-Today it is possible (assuming we determine a way to pass to AT that is acceptable, like using aria-label) using CSS Custom Properties and a very little JavaScript for us to begin to explore these ideas defining properties like '--speech' and '--nemeth' whose values are expressive and evaluated during lifecycle events that we define.
+Today it is possible (assuming we determine a way to pass to AT that is acceptable, like using aria-label) using CSS Custom Properties and a very little JavaScript for us to begin to explore these ideas defining properties like '--speech' whose values are expressive and evaluated during lifecycle events that we define.
 An example of this today might look like:

 ```xml
 <mrow data-intent="point">